menandmice/micetro_docs/guides/implementation/install_central.rst

 .. important::
   The installer creates the data directories for Men&Mice Central at the default location (C:\\Program Files\\Men and Mice\\Central) even if the installation target is on a different drive or path.
 See :ref:`config-files-windows`.

-Men&Mice Central configuration files on Windows
+Micetro Central configuration files on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See :ref:`config-windows`.